cogini/logger_formatter_json/README.md

 ].
 ```

-## Elixir
+Elixir:

-The Elixir logging system is brought up after the kernel logger, so setting it
+The Elixir logging system starts after the kernel logger, so setting it as part
-as part of the release runtime is the most reliable way of getting everything
+of the release runtime is the most reliable way of getting everything to use
-to use JSON output.
+JSON output.

-Configure the kernel default logger in `config/config.exs`:
+Configure the kernel default logger in `config/config.exs` or `config/runtime.exs`:

 ```elixir
 if System.get_env("RELEASE_MODE") do